Tinendrakumar/5130f2023/IWS Project/README.txt

 ## Usage

-1. **Sign Up or Log In:** Create an account or log in if you're an existing user.
-Your account allows us to provide personalized advice.
+1. **Browse all options** Browse all options to find the vehicle suited to your preferences and requirements.

-2. **Answer a Few Questions:** We'll ask you a series of questions about your financial status, preferences, and your intended vehicle.
+2. **Form: Answer a Few Questions:** We'll ask you a series of questions about your financial requirements, preferences, and your intended vehicle.
 This information is used to tailor our recommendations to your unique circumstances.

 3. **Get Personalized Guidance:** After answering the questions, we'll provide a clear comparison of leasing and buying options, considering your financial situation.
 You'll see the long-term financial impact of each choice.

+4.**About us** Know more about the people behind this page.

 ## Features

-- **Personalized Guidance:** Tailored recommendations based on your financial status.
+- **Personalized Guidance:** Tailored recommendations based on your financial requirements.
 - **Comparison Tool:** Clear side-by-side comparisons of leasing and buying options.